acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w2/Activity 2 Searching.md

             idx_bin = m;  // record found index
             cout << " equal to T, found at index " << m << "\n";

-            // Exit the loop because the search is complete. break;
+            // Exit the loop because the search is done. break;
         }
     }